 1. Cute Baby Sea Turtle

 Watch as this little guy makes his way from his freshly-hatched egg towards the water so he can join his friends as quickly as possible.
+These sea turtles aren’t rare cute baby animals, but they are definitely cute!

 Fun Sea Turtle Fact: Female sea turtles will travel hundreds, and sometimes thousands of miles in the water, but will almost always return to the exact same beach to lay a new set of eggs.
 Whoa!